Did Jesus ever claim to be God?

 This verse is very clear.
 Here we are told that Jesus is both Savior and God.
 According to the Greek grammar Granville Sharp rule, any time two nouns of the same case are connected by KAI, the words refer to the same thing if the definite article appears before the first noun and not the second.
 In this Greek text, the definite article appears before “great God” and not before “Savior.”
 The case of both nouns are the same.
 This means that Paul was telling us that Jesus is both God and Savior.
 Jesus is God.

-If Jesus was not God, how did He walk on water, raise the dead, heal the blind, calm the waves, stop the wind, and multiply five loaves, and two fish enough to feed a total of 9,000 men plus women, and children on two occasions?
-How did He turn water into wine, read the thoughts of people, heal cut-off ears, and cause a Roman cohort to fall to the ground without touching them when He was arrested?
+If Jesus was not God, how did He walk on water, raise the dead, heal the blind, calm the waves, stop the wind, and multiply five loaves and two fish enough to feed 5,000 men plus women, and children on one occasion and 4,000 men plus women and children on a second occasion?
+How did He turn water into wine, read the thoughts of people, heal a cut-off ear, and cause a Roman cohort to fall to the ground without touching them when He was arrested?
 Why did the sky turn dark and the earth quake when Jesus died in the mid-afternoon?
-Secular scientists give witness that darkness encompassed the Mediterranean world at the time of a full moon when Jesus died.
+Secular scientists gave witness that the darkness encompassed the Mediterranean world at the time of a full moon when Jesus died.
 A solar eclipse cannot occur during a full moon.
 The moon is on the wrong side of the planet.

 May we encourage you to read, “Christians: Are They Wrong?”
 Ask God to reveal the truth about Jesus to you.
 May God guide you as you search for Him.